Monica Kim Garza

 Monica Kim Garza (born 1988) is an American painter.

 Biography

-Monica Kim Garza was born in Alamogordo in January, New Mexico to a Korean mother and a Mexican father.
+Monica Kim Garza was born in Alamogordo New Mexico to a Korean mother and a Mexican father.
 She grew up in Georgia and obtained a Bachelor of Fine Arts (BFA) degree in painting and drawing from the California College of the Arts in San Francisco.
-She specializes in depicting women of color of all shapes and sizes, carefree and ethnically and racially ambiguous, and is known for her nudes, contemporary portraits and sculptures.
+She is known for her paintings of carefree ethnically ambiguous women, sometimes nude, sometimes clothed. contemporary portraits and sculptures.